elisendamonserrat/react-myreads/starter/README.md

     $ git clone https://github.com/elisendamonserrat/react-myreads.git
     $ cd starter
     $ npm install
+    $ npm start

 You can also install the project dependencies with `pnpm install` or `yarn`.

+To launch the project run the following command $ npm start

 ## Features